-We will be working in partnership with schools and businesses such as Santander, IBM, BT, Hamleys, BirminghamUniversity, Virgin Active, London Business School.
-Enterprise will become a core part of the school experience through special projects, trips and Challenge days.
+We work in partnership with schools and businesses such as Santander, IBM, BT, Hamleys, BirminghamUniversity, Virgin Active, London Business School.
+Enterprise is now a core part of the school experience through special projects, trips and Challenge days.

 Enterprise Skills are communicated widely with children so that they can identify their own progress in each skill: